learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

     let messasge = `Good morning ${nameToGreet}`
     console.log(message)
     return "Greeted: " + nameToGreet
-}
+}.bind(this)
 let result = greeter("Max Again") //=> "Greeted: Max Again"
 ```

 Because arrow functions are _so often used_ to take a value, do a single
-operation with it, and return the result, arrow functions have two shortcuts:
+operation with it, and return the result, they have two shortcuts:

 * If you pass only one argument, you don't have to wrap the single parameter in `()`
 * If there is only one expression, you don't need to wrap it in `{}` and the result of that expression is automatically returned.